artemigkh/civ5-automation/README.md

 ```

 ### Script Options
-Fill out `options.py` downloaded from this repo
+Fill out `config.py` downloaded from this repo with your install and local files locations

 ## Running the Script
 ```